MarketSquare/robotframework-SikuliLibrary/README.md

 ```

 ### Note
-* For Linux, there are some dependencies need be installed, please check [sikuli quick start](http://www.sikulix.com/specials/files/linux-setup-prerequisites.html) to get more details.
+* For Linux, there are some dependencies that needs to be installed, please check [sikuli quick start](http://www.sikulix.com/specials/files/linux-setup-prerequisites.html) to get more details.
 * Python should be installed as maven will execute python command
-* OS should allow java process access Internet
+* OS should allow Java process access Internet

 # Writing your first test